 Financial technology (fintech) is the industry where financial companies and banks using innovative advancements operate, and conventional financial organisations cooperate with tech companies.
 Primarily, modernisation or cooperation are essential for preserving competitive strength as other financial market players do.

 Fintech products aroused interest in 2014 when banks started developing proprietary apps and mobile services and refreshing traditional services.
 Today, every third bank client uses at least one financial app.
 Concurrently, fintech startups emerged that offered previously-unimaginable solutions; moreover, they worked swifter than conservative bankers, never feared to experiment with money, and were generally closer to people than profit-dreaming sharks.
-This is how the market of fintech apps and service — including mobile — started to grow.
+This is how the market of fintech apps and services—including mobile—started to grow.

 There is an opinion in the business community that technology startups are able to replace financial organisations.
 However, economists doubt this as market newcomers are not inclined to practise lending.
 Most likely, those parties will conclude more partnership agreements to win people’s attention: it is known that users want to continue enjoying one-button problem-solving.